Danny Tudhope

-Daniel Tudhope (born 1 December 1985) is a Group 1-winning Scottish jockey.
-He is stable jockey to David O'Meara, for whom he has won most of his major races.
+Daniel Tudhope (born 1 December 1985) is a Scottish horse racing jockey.

 Background

 Tudhope grew up in Irvine, Ayrshire, Scotland.
 He had no family connection with racing, and only considered a career as a jockey when it was suggested to him by a careers advisor.
 He graduated from the Northern Racing College and was apprentice to Declan Carroll in Yorkshire.